 DICE is still tracking, and fixes, numerous Battlefield 1 problems and you can get a feel for its progress over on the Battlefield Bug Tracker.

-In addition to Shock Operations and bug fixes, the June patch will likely deliver changes to the game’s weapons and weapons system.
-The list currently includes:
+In addition to Shock Operations and bug fixes, the June patch brings some new weapons to Battlefield 1 players.
+These weapons include:

 - New M1911 Silenced